BrendonAraujo/ExemploProfessorIonic/README.md

 # ExemploProfessorIonic
 Compartilhamento dos exemplos do professor para equipe

-This is a exemplo that the professor give to us
+This is a exemple that the professor give to us